What Is Pro Bono?

 Lawyers might also privately accept cases pro bono, meaning that they won't charge a client in need for their services, or they'll accept a significantly lower fee.

-A lawyer might also privately accept a case “pro bono,” meaning that she won't charge a client in need for her services, or she'll accept a significantly lower fee.
-She might also provide legal assistance to certain organizations that promote social causes, such as preventing domestic violence or even ecological issues.
+They might also provide legal assistance or financial resources to organizations that promote social causes, such as preventing domestic violence or even ecological issues.

-She might devote time and effort to improving or amending the law or the legal system, such as through lobbying.
-She can contribute financial resources to organizations that provide free or reduced-fee legal services to clients of limited means.
+In addition, lawyers can devote time and effort to improving or amending the law or the legal system, such as through lobbying.

 Every lawyer has a professional responsibility to provide legal services to those who are unable to pay.
-Under American Bar Association (ABA) Model Rule 6.1, a lawyer should aspire to render at least 50 hours of pro bono legal services per year.
-The ABA offers dues waivers to certain senior and inactive members of the bar who volunteer at least 500 hours of their time.
+Under American Bar Association (ABA) Model Rule 6.1, a lawyer should aspire to provide at least 50 hours of pro bono legal services per year.

 Most state bars impose their own requirements, and many mirror ABA Rule 6.1 with a standard of 50 pro bono hours per year.
 Some law firms and local bar associations might recommend fewer or more hours of pro bono service.
 Many law firms and paralegal associations recommend that paralegals also perform a certain number of pro bono hours per year.

 - Pro bono work is often linked with the legal profession, and it means donating legal services and resources to help those who can't afford them.